baptiste-aubertin/hackathon_mistral/README.md

 ## Project overview

-We purpose a fine-tuned LLM for generating guitar TABs in ASCII format with specific styles.
+We purpose a fine-tuned LLM for generating guitar TABs in ASCII .

 [What is a guitar TAB](https://youtu.be/pQC3JsbgaTw?si=euwlcUedFJwMBTJq)